willrhoda4/skenestunts_production/server/handlers/README.txt

         The following environment variables need to be configured in production:

             REACT_APP_API_URL=      API URL for requests from the front-end

+            GDRIVE_CREDENTIALS=     Google Drive credentials stored as a string to dynamically render .json

             URL=                    URL for the client-facing site (used to generate password reset links)

             EMAIL=                  Gmail account to handle email needs EMAILPASS=              Gmail app password

             CLIENT_ID=              Google APIs client ID
             CLIENT_SECRET=          Google APIs client secret
             REDIRECT_URI=           Google APIs redirect URI
             REFRESH_TOKEN=          Google APIs refresh token

             PERFORMER_IMAGES=       Google Drive ID for performer images folder TEAM_IMAGES=            Google Drive ID for profile photos folder BACKGROUND_IMAGES=      Google Drive ID for background images folder

             DATABASE_URL=           This variable will automatically be set by Heroku in production, and is automatically updated as account credentials are automatically updated.

                                     If you're not using Heroku Postgres, you may need to use the PG_ variables below in production.

         The following environment variables can be used to connect locally to a database during development (just uncomment the code in database.js):

             PG_USER=                Postgres user for local development
             PG_HOST=                Postgres host for local development
             PG_DATABASE=            Postgres database for local development
             PG_PASSWORD=            Postgres password for local development
             PG_PORT=                Postgres port for local development